YasserREED/Stealling_Cookies/README.md

 # Stealling_Cookies
-in This file you will find every thing you need to Steal the cookies

-All Payload that used in the Youtube Video:
+All Payload that used from this Youtube Video:

 https://youtu.be/Kh1sgI5yLdk